For availability of indoor accommodation see the link at the bottom of the page

-The Jim Jukes Cabin, adjacent to the Harcourt Web Centre, is a Scandinavian Log Cabin fully insulated and double glazed, with full electric central heating and carpets throughout.
-The attractive interior has wood cladded walls and exposed roof beams.
+The Jim Jukes Cabin, is a Scandinavian style log cabin fully insulated and double glazed, with full electric central heating and carpets throughout.

-There is a fully fitted kitchen with double sink, two new gas cookers with grills and ovens, a fridge, a freezer and a hot water heater.
-It is equipped with cooking utensils, crockery and cutlery as well as washing and cleaning materials.
+There is a fully fitted kitchen with a a range style cooker (gas hob and electric fan oven), a double sink, fridge, freezer and microwave.
+It is equipped with cooking utensils, crockery and cutlery for up to 30.

 The Chief’s Lodge is a two storey Canadian style log cabin situated in a wooded clearing of Kinver Camp.
-Work on the Lodge was started in 1936, using timber from the then County Commissioner.
-It was opened by Lady Baden-Powell in 1935 and was visited by Lord Baden-Powell himself on July 3rd 1937.
-During the 1980’s the lodge was extended to effectively double its size and during the refurbishment in 1990 bunks were added to the upstairs and the kitchen area was totally refitted.
+Work on the Lodge was started in 1936 and it was officially opened by Lady Baden-Powell in 1935.
+Two years later, on July 3rd 1937, it was visited by Lord Baden-Powell himself.
+During the 1980’s the lodge was extended to effectively double its size and during the refurbishment in 1990 bunks were added to the upstairs.

 The ground floor is split into two areas.
 The main room acts as a general sitting and dining area, with bench seats around two sides and extra chairs and tables stored under the stairs.
 This room can double up as a sleeping area for Leaders/Adults, etc.